Sheffield Steel Roller Derby

-SSRD are a member of both the United Kingdom Roller Derby Association (UKRDA) and the Women's Flat Track Derby Association (WFTDA).
+SSRD are a member of the Women's Flat Track Derby Association (WFTDA).

 League Structure

 The league has over 70 members making up two competitive teams, the All Stars (A) and the Crucibelles (B).

 A number of skaters also train as a non-competitive, recreational group called the Molten Mavens.
 Since 2016, the league run a junior roller derby team, the Sheffield Steel Junior Rollers.

 Members of the team include students, teachers, engineers and other professionals, ranging in age from late teens to mid-forties and beyond.

 Sheffield Steel Roller Derby practice three times a week with extra sessions outdoors during the summer.
 The league is a skater-run organisation, managed by a committee of elected officers who head up sub-committees in areas such as training, media, merchandise, sponsorship and events.
 Officers are re-elected annually, as are the league Captain and Vice Captain.

 History and organisation

 Pauline Chalmers (derby name Jane Doe-a-Go-Go) established the league as Sheffield Steel Rollergirls in August 2008, after moving to the city to meet new friends and gain new experiences.
 After discovering roller derby online and finding that there was no team in Sheffield, she created a Myspace profile to find interested locals.

 In March 2010, the league received a £700 grant from the Sheffield Telegraph as part of the South Yorkshire Community Foundation's Grassroots Grants programme designed to fund worthwhile projects in Sheffield.
 This allowed the league to organise their first home bout at Ponds Forge International Sports Centre in July 2010.

 On 3 September 2011 the league's B team, the Crucibelles, debuted against Newcastle Roller Girls' B team, the Whippin' Hinnies.
 This was a double header that also saw the All Stars play Newcastle's A Team, the Canny Belters.

 Sheffield Steel Rollergirls entered the WFTDA Apprentice Program in July 2012, and became full members of the WFTDA in June 2013.

 In January 2019, the league changed its name to Sheffield Steel Roller Derby as a move to reflect the inclusive nature of the league and the sport as a whole.